brunokoga/Montevideo/ultimateMagic_dir/spells/predictionOfFailure.md

 **Target** one creature

-**Duration** permanent or 1 roun_dir/level (see text
+**Duration** permanent or 1 roun_dir/level (see text)

 **Saving Throw** Will partial; **Spell Resistance** yes

 You wrack the target's body and mind with the anguish and suffering of every bitter failure it will ever experience, rendering it permanently shaken and sickened.
 A successful Will save reduces the duration to 1 round per level.
-If the target is a spellcaster, failing this saving throw means it also gains a [random minor spellblight](../magi_dir/spellblights#_random-minor-spellblight-table.
+If the target is a spellcaster, failing this saving throw means it also gains a [random minor spellblight](../magi_dir/spellblights#_random-minor-spellblight-table).